Skip to Content

 Important safety information

-Restorelle Y, Y Contour, M, L, and XL is indicated for use as a bridging material for sacrocolposuspension/sacrocolpopexy (transabdominal placement via laparotomy, laparoscopic, or robotic approach) where surgical treatment for vaginal vault prolapse is warranted.
+Restorelle M, L, XL, Y and Y Contour is indicated for use as a bridging material for sacrocolposuspension/sacrocolpopexy (transabdominal placement via laparotomy, laparoscopic, or robotic approach) where surgical treatment for vaginal vault prolapse is warranted.

-• Alternative pelvic organ prolapse treatments that may be appropriate
+• alternative prolapse treatments that may be appropriate

-• Serious adverse tissue responses or infection may require removal of parts of the mesh, or the entire mesh, and complete removal of the mesh may not always be possible
+• serious adverse tissue responses or infection may require removal of the mesh and complete removal of the mesh may not always be possible

 As with all surgical procedures, patients with certain underlying conditions may be more susceptible to postoperative bleeding, impaired blood supply, compromised/delayed healing, or other complications and adverse events.

-Any future pregnancy could negate the benefits of this mesh surgical procedure.
-You should report any bleeding, pain, abnormal vaginal discharge or sign of infection that occur at any time.
+Any future pregnancy could negate the benefits of this surgical procedure.
+Patients should report any bleeding, pain, abnormal vaginal discharge or sign of infection that occur at any time.

-Potential complications include, but are not limited to: abscess (acute or delayed), adhesion/scar formation, allergy, hypersensitivity or other immune reaction, bleeding, hemorrhage or hematoma, bowel obstruction, constipation and/or defecatory dysfunction, fecal incontinence and/or anal sphincter incompetence, ileus, dehiscence, delayed wound healing, extrusion, erosion or exposure of mesh into the vagina or other structures or organs, fistula formation, infection, inflammation (acute or chronic), local irritation, mesh migration, necrosis, new onset (de novo) and/or worsening painful intercourse (dyspareunia), neuromuscular symptoms (acute or chronic), pain (acute or chronic), partner pain and/or discomfort during intercourse, perforation or injury of soft tissue (e.g., ligaments, muscles, nerves, vessels), structures, or organs (e.g., bowel, rectum, bladder, urethra, ureters, vagina), seroma, suture erosion, bladder storage dysfunction (e.g., increased daytime frequency, urgency, nocturia, overactive bladder, urinary incontinence), ureteral obstruction, urinary tract infection, voiding symptoms (e.g., dysuria, urinary retention, incomplete emptying, straining, positional voiding, weak stream), de novo or worsening prolapse in untreated compartment, granulation tissue formation, palpable mesh (patient and/or partner), recurrent prolapse, sexual dysfunction, vaginal discharge (abnormal) and vaginal scarring, tightening, rigidity, shortening and/or contracture.
+Adverse events may include but are not limited to: • Abscess (acute or delayed) • Adhesion/scar formation • Allergy, hypersensitivity or other immune reaction • Bleeding, hemorrhage or hematoma • Bowel Related (Bowel obstruction, Constipation and/or defecatory dysfunction, Fecal incontinence and/or anal sphincter incompetence, temporary inability to pass food and waste through the intestine (ileus)) • Reopening of surgical incision (dehiscence) • Delayed wound healing • Extrusion, erosion or exposure of mesh into the vagina or other structures or organs • Formation of abnormal connection or passageway that forms between two structures in the body (fistula) • Infection • Inflammation (acute or chronic) • Local irritation • Mesh migration • Tissue death (necrosis) • Pain Related (new onset (de novo) and/or worsening painful intercourse (dyspareunia), Neuromuscular symptoms (acute or chronic), Pain (acute or chronic), Partner pain and/or discomfort during intercourse) • Perforation or injury of soft tissue (e.g., ligaments, muscles, nerves, vessels), structures, or organs (e.g., bowel, rectum, bladder, urethra, ureters, vagina) • Fluid buildup at site of surgery (seroma) • Suture erosion • Urinary Related (Bladder storage dysfunction (e.g., increased daytime frequency, urgency, nocturia, overactive bladder, urinary incontinence), Ureteral obstruction, Urinary tract infection, Voiding symptoms (e.g., painful urination (dysuria), urinary retention, incomplete emptying, straining, positional voiding, weak stream) • Vaginal Related (new onset (de novo) or worsening prolapse in untreated compartment, abnormal wound healing (granulation tissue formation), Palpable mesh (able to be felt by patient and/or partner), Recurrent prolapse, Sexual dysfunction, Vaginal discharge (abnormal), Vaginal scarring, tightening, rigidity, shortening and/or contracture.

 This treatment is prescribed by your physician.
-Discuss the treatment options with your physician to understand the risks and benefits of the various options to determine if mesh is right for you.
+Discuss the treatment options with your physician to understand the risks and benefits of the various options to determine if a transabdominal mesh procedure is right for you.

 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.

-Warnings – The same medical/surgical conditions or complications that apply to any surgical procedure may occur during or following implantation.
+The same medical/surgical conditions or complications that apply to any surgical procedure may occur during or following implantation.
+Discuss the associated risks and potential complications of this procedure with your physician.
 As with any human tissue implant, the potential for transmission of infectious agents may exist.
 A small number of patients may experience localized immunological reactions to the implant.
 Successful treatment is dependent upon the patient’s host tissue response.
-Resorption of the implant and commensurate substitution with functional host tissue is required to restore function.
+In order for this procedure to be successful, Axis Tutoplast Processed Dermis will need to be integrated and remodeled with your own tissue.

 References: